neoarz/Velora/README.md

 ## What is Velora?
 Velora is a Python-based terminal application that serves as a wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp) (video downloader) and [FFmpeg](https://github.com/FFmpeg/FFmpeg) (video and image processor) with an command-line interface.
 The project uses yt-dlp as its core download engine to download videos and audio from different platforms such as YouTube, Tiktok, SoundCloud, Instagram, and more.
-It uses FFmpeg for post-processing capabilities like format conversion (MP4, MOV, MKV), audio extraction (MP3), and thumbnail generation (PNG, JPG, WEBP).
+It uses FFmpeg for post-processing like video format conversion (MP4, MOV, MKV), audio extraction (MP3), and thumbnail generation (PNG, JPG, WEBP).

 ## Features
 - Download from YouTube, Vimeo, SoundCloud, TikTok, Instagram, and more